Nonlinear Drift in Feynman-Kac Theory: Preserving Early Probabilistic Insights: Numerical feats

-Therefore, the similitude is strict between $\eta$-paths resulting from the McKean process \eqref{eq:inlayed:full} - drifting along the expectation - and our embedded CBSP \eqref{eq:embedded} - drifting along the velocity associated with a single $\boldsymbol{\cc{V}}$-path - as illustrated by the blue path in Fig.~\ref{fig:McKY}, and in accordance with Fig.~\ref{fig:accroche} b).
-This equivalence enables us to provide profound physical insights into non-linear physics.
-Such physical insights benefit from propagative pictures that have been a major and powerful breakthrough for reactive non-linearities. \paragraph{ Can we also expect benefits in numerical terms?} We implemented \eqref{eq:embedded} using Monte Carlo Maruyama path sampling in confined and complex geometries without any need for additional numerical work.
+We implemented \eqref{eq:embedded} using Monte Carlo Maruyama path sampling in confined and complex geometries without any need for additional numerical work.
 As mentioned with Fig.~\ref{fig:accroche} b), one could predict the numerical impracticability of such representations because of limit inversions occurring when discretizing.
 However, we were able to prove the well-foundedness of such an implementation.
 Indeed, collaborating with photoconversion engineering communities working on solar fuels production using artificial photosynthesis, we put this representation to the test in Fig.~\ref{fig:complex} with the concrete problem of estimating electron concentration at a given location inside a porous photo-anode.
-Interactions with the computer graphics community have allowed us to advance a numerical implementation which not only behaves well, but also takes advantage of the most advanced techniques handling complexity~\cite{Villefranque2022,Sawhney2022,Sawhney2020}, and is thus of major interest for computational physicists communities.
-A noteworthy aspect is that computation times are insensitive to the refinement in the geometric description of the system. \begin{widetext}
+Interactions with the computer graphics community have allowed us to advance a numerical implementation which not only behaves well, but also takes advantage of the most advanced techniques handling complexity~\cite{Villefranque2022 ,Sawhney2020}, and is thus of major interest for computational physicists communities.
+A noteworthy aspect is that computation times are insensitive to the level of refinement in the geometric description of the system.